Handling Dental Trauma Before Visiting a Dentist at Off the Trace Dental!

 Contact Dr. Pamela Daigle

 After taking immediate action for dental injuries, seek professional dental care from Off The Trace Dental as soon as possible.
-Dental emergencies require prompt evaluation and treatment by an emergency dentist or a dental trauma specialist.
+Dental emergencies require prompt evaluation and treatment by an emergency dentist near you or a dental trauma specialist.
 Contact your dental clinic or visit the nearest emergency dental facility for appropriate care.
 Remember, swift action can make a significant difference in preserving teeth and tissues during dental emergencies.

 Dental First Aid Kit Essentials